 Proceedings of the 4th ACM International Workshop on Mobility Management and Wireless Access

 Laddomada, Massimiliano; Basile, Alessandro; Conti, Stefano; Galliano, Fabio; Daneshgaran, Fred; and Mondin, Marina, "An End-To-End Simulator for an Open Broadband Access Network" (2006).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 110.